amrmoohamed/Blnk/README.md

 1. Navigate to the OCR directory: cd OCR

-2. Run the Django development server more elegantly:
+2. Run the Django development server:
    ./runocrserver.sh

 3. A new browser tab will automatically open with the URL http://127.0.0.1:8000/ExtractDate/, allowing you to use the web app for date extraction.